ugrewer/APSIM_RotationTraining/docs/continuous cropping on fixed dates.rst

 Setup
 ----------------------------------------
-As the starting point, let us use the final final *APSIMX file* from the previous tutorial section:
+As the starting point, let us use the final *APSIMX file* from the previous tutorial section:
 `CropRotation_flexible_final.apsimx <CropRotation_flexible_final/CropRotation_flexible_final.apsimx>`_.
 Please save the file under the new name “CropRotation_fixedDates.apsimx” and also rename the simulation node from “Continuous_Sorghum” to “CropRotation_fixedDates”.